2014ajain/StriaVascularis/Readme.md

 # Stria Analysis Overview
 This repository has three jupyter notebooks for to analyze the stria vascularis using the methods proposed in this paper(link).
 Please download these files as a zip and follow the instruction within the jupyter notebooks!
 Sample data for analysis can be found here: [link](https://drive.google.com/drive/folders/1bAalpF6-O6Vj1dI_oV2VEaTYHjhd_BuM?usp=share_link)
 Trained nnUnet model can be found here: [link](https://drive.google.com/drive/folders/1IRIMNbMk2tbu82jdr2yQPcntGPimrgim?usp=share_link)
-Please install this after instally pytorch, nnUNet, and Ultralytics before running these notebooks.
+Please install this after installing pytorch, nnUNet, and Ultralytics before running these notebooks.
 This notebook is designed to work on a CUDA GPU

 ## preprocess.ipynb